Halle Berry praised for nude photo of herself drinking wine on balcony

 Berry, who starred in Moonfall last year with Patrick Wilson and John Bradley, was hailed as an inspiration to fans after she shared the photograph.

-Several fans said they saved the tweet for their “vision board” to inspire them in future.
+Several fans joked they had saved the tweet for their “vision board” to inspire them in future.

-One person wrote: “Putting this on my vision board for my 50s” while another said: “When I tell you I just saved this for my summer vision board.”
+One person wrote: “Putting this on my vision board for my 50s”, while another commented: “When I tell you I just saved this for my summer vision board.”

-“I know that’s right Halle Berry, you worked hard to be able to do whatever you want to do!” a third said.
+“I know that’s right Halle Berry, you worked hard to be able to do whatever you want to do!” one fan wrote.
 “Be you loud and proud.”

 Another social media user added: “Exactly how I’m about to be on my patio all summer and on my lounge chairs.”